Amara-lorritta/aws-vpc-multilayer-security-sg-nacl-lab/README.md

 ## **AWS VPC Multi-Layered Security Lab**

-VPC • EC2 • Security Groups • Network ACLs | Intermediate
+VPC • EC2 • Security Groups • Network ACLs

 This lab demonstrates how I implemented multi-layered security in an AWS VPC by combining Security Groups (instance-level security) and Network ACLs (subnet-level security).
 I launched two EC2 instances—one in a public subnet and one in a private subnet—and validated traffic flow using layered access controls.